 The ultimate guide to choosing a kinesiology major

-Kinesiology has become a buzzword in the last few years, with many schools like Augustana adding new academic majors and programs in the field.
+Many schools, Augustana College among them, have added academic programs in kinesiology in recent years.
 If you’re wondering what a kinesiology major is, where it can take you after college and what you should consider before declaring, here are some tips.

 What is kinesiology?
 Why should I consider a kinesiology major?

-From exercise to injury recovery, kinesiology is the study of human movement.
+From exercise to injury recovery, kinesiology is the interdisciplinary study of human movement.
 Kinesiology students focus on physical activity and how the human body's movement impacts health, well-being and quality of life.
+Instead of a single approach to physical activity, students explore physiology, biomechanics, socio-cultural factors, and other perspectives related to health and human performance.

 So, if you have an interest in sports, fitness, athletic training or a health-related field, kinesiology could be a great fit.